- Grasp dumbbells to each side. Bend knees and bend over through

 relatively powerful latissimus

 dorsi involvement.
-This mean at top of movement, elbows (not
+In other words, at top of movement, elbows

 since elbows are slightly bent forward.
 To exercise posterior